-A 'Measured Gemstone Resource' is that part of a Gemstone Resource for which quantity, grade or value, density, shape, and physical characteristics of the deposit are estimated with sufficient confidence to allow the application of Modifying Factors to support detailed mine planning and final evaluation of the economic viability of the deposit.
+A 'Measured Gemstone Resource' is that part of a

+Gemstone Resource for which quantity, grade or value, density, shape, and physical characteristics of the deposit are estimated with sufficient confidence to allow the application of Modifying Factors to support detailed mine planning and final evaluation of the economic viability of the deposit.
 Geological evidence is derived from detailed and reliable exploration, sampling and testing and is sufficient to confirm geological and grade continuity between points of observation.
 A Measured Gemstone Resource has a higher level of confidence than that applying to either an Indicated Gemstone Resource or an Inferred Gemstone Resource.
-It may be converted to a Proved Gemstone Reserve.
+It may be converted to a Proved Gemstone Reserve or to a Probable Gemstone Reserve.